weblicht/curb/components/GenericForms/README.md

 submission of form data to the server.

-`ManagedForm` is a shortcut for the typical case where you want to do all five of the tasks above, and don't need a lot of control over all the state in the form.
+`ManagedForm` is a shortcut for the typical case where you want to do all five of the tasks above, and don't need a lot of control over how the form state (validation errors, network errors, etc.) gets represented.
 But you can use `Form` by itself if you need to customize how that state is represented, or if you need more precise control over what happens when form data is submitted.

 The input fields in a `Form` are its children.
 Besides these children, `Form` accepts three callbacks as props:

-   - `submitTo`, which will receive the validated form data
+   1. `validator` (optional), which will receive the unvalidated form data when the form is submitted
-   - `validator` (optional), which will receive the unvalidated form data
+   2. `submitTo`, which will receive the form data after it is processed by the `validator` (or the raw form data as it was submitted, if there is no `validator`)
-   - `errorsTo` (optional), which will receive any validation errors
+   3. `errorsTo` (optional), which will receive any validation errors thrown by the `validator`

 When the form is submitted, an object containing all the form data is first passed to the `validator` callback.
 The validator should return